Interview with Singer/Songwriter Halston Dare

 1. You listened to multiple genres of music growing up?
 Can you tell us about a few of your favourite artists and why?

-One of my favorite things to do on a relaxing day is listening to 50s and 60s music like Elvis Presley, The Foundations, and The Inkspots.
+One of my favourite things to do on a relaxing day is listening to 50s and 60s music like Elvis Presley, The Foundations, and The Inkspots.
 It’s so calming and relaxing.
 I also have another side.
 My love for rock and 70s and 80s music like Phil Collins and the Eagles and Mötley Crüe.
-In addition, I listen to pop music as the genre is completely glued to my soul.
 I think the people who inspired me the most were Katy Perry, Julia Michaels, Sasha Sloan, Miley Cyrus, Ariana Grande, Dua Lipa, and Lennon Stella!

 2. Could you describe your audition when you sang Whitney Houston’s “I Have Nothing” in front of 5,000 people?
 How did it feel before, during, and after the performance?